xxeniaev/spellchecker/README.md

   * `rus`(for choosing Russian)
   * (`test_eng` and `test_rus` are for developers)
 * use `--created` for choosing your file for creating new dictionary.
-* *!not scary warning!* try to not leave the field `--lang` or `--create` empty. that is the only way, program can check you words.
 * `done!` message says that chellcheck is correctly complited, im truly happy if you saw it :)

+> *!warning!* try to not leave the field `--lang` or `--create` empty. that is the only way, program can check you words.
 ### Examples
 ```
 python main.py --input file_name.txt --output file_name.txt --lang eng